ved-in/XeroDay-APISniffer/README.md

 API Sniffer supports two operating modes:

-1. **AI-first launch path** through `main.py` -> `AIWorkflow.py`, where natural-language requests are routed into discovery, scanning, direct database querying, or chained workflows.
+1. **AI workflow orchestration** via `AIWorkflow.py`, where natural-language requests are routed into discovery, scanning, direct database querying, or chained workflows.
-2. **Manual stage execution** where you run the modules yourself or use the numbered launcher menu.
+2. **Manual execution** via `main.py`, which exposes a control center for running each stage or the full pipeline.

 The core pipeline is: